Dr Jessica Korte

 Qualifications & Experience

 Jessica has received her Doctor of Philosophy her creation of YoungDeafDesign, a design method which supports working with young Deaf children through Griffith University and holds a Bachelor of Information Technology (Advanced) with Class I Honours, also from Griffith University.
 Her previous academic roles have been a mix of teaching-focused and teaching-and-research at Griffith College, Griffith University and the University of Queensland.
-She is also qualified for Auslan 1 & 2 through Deaf Services Queensland.
+She has basic Auslan skills acquired from Auslan 1 and 2 short community courses through Deaf Services Queensland.
 Jessica is also an Affiliate Member of the Centre of Excellence for the Dynamics of Language.

 The Auslan Communication Technologies Pipeline project is a three-year project which will develop a modular pipeline of artificial intelligence systems.
 The Recognition System will be a machine learning model trained to recognise conversational Auslan.
 The Production System will generate artificial yet human-like Auslan signing.
 The Processing System will take the input from the Recognition System, process it, and generate output through the Production System.
 The exact form of the Recognition System will be decided in consultation with members of Australia’s Deaf community, but could be a chatbot, digital assistant, teaching tool or a translation system.